ageyev/ageyev.github.io/docs/theology/tahrif.md

 A necessary clarification of what this text is about and why: it is part of a project to build the religious-normative component of an international-legal framework for a peaceful settlement of the war in the Middle East.

+The Abraham Accords are still hanging in the air because they are based solely on economics and fear of Iran.
+They desperately lack a theological basis that would justify normalizing relations with Israel in the eyes of the Arab street.

-Before we turn to the substantive questions, we must answer the predictable objections to the very legitimacy of the inquiry and of the conclusions I draw.
+But before we turn to the substantive questions, we must answer the predictable objections to the very legitimacy of the inquiry and of the conclusions I draw.

 These are objections I have already encountered, in particular in discussing the text on what exactly is meant by the "Farthest Mosque/Temple" in the Quran (see the text ["Al-Aqsa"](https://international-law.info/theology/al-aqsa/) on my site), and they are two: 1) Islam cannot abandon traditions that have taken shape over the centuries, and 2) "you cannot interpret the Quran from outside the tradition," in a softer variant: "you are an intelligent person, but we must believe our authoritative theologians."